 June Jo Lee

-2018 Orbis Pictus Award Honor Book for Outstanding Nonfiction, NCTE
+2018 Orbis Pictus Award Honor for Outstanding Nonfiction, NCTE

 Resident food ethnographer for Google’s Global Food Program, providing user insights and strategy.

 User Experience Researcher for food industry, including Sempio, Walmart Labs, Good Dog, BrightFarms, UMass Amherst, Perkins School for the Blind.

-Member of Google Food Lab and speaker at food industry events including, Grain Gathering, Monterey Bay Aquarium, CIA’s Menu of Change, Oldways, Nutrition and Health, American Heart Association, Natural Expo West, National Cooperative Grocers.
+Member of Google Food Lab and speaker at food industry events including, Grain Gathering, Monterey Bay Aquarium, NACUFS, CIA’s Menu of Change, Oldways, Nutrition and Health Conference, American Heart Association, Natural Expo West, National Cooperative Grocers.

 Previously, VP of Strategic Insights at The Hartman Group, leading qualitative research projects for Whole Foods Market, Safeway, Target, Starbucks’ Evolution Fresh, Dairy Management Inc, Kraft, Nestle, Hersey, Heinz, General Mills, Kellogg’s, PepsiCo and more.

 Studied food anthropology at Harvard Graduate School of Arts and Sciences, and started career in food as a produce team member at the original Whole Foods Market in Austin, Texas.

 Grew up between Seoul Korea, Austin Texas and Palo Alto California, eating her mom’s handmade kimchi.